A frequency function approach to quantitative unique continuation for elliptic equations: Classical Schr odinger operators

 For the second term, we notice that

 where we have integrated by parts.
 Integrating by parts again shows that

 Combining all of these computations leads to the conclusion. \end{proof}

-Now we use the weight function from above to define our frequency function and the lemma to estimate its derivative.
-The new idea in this proof is to complete the square.
+Now we use the weight function from above to define our frequency function, then we estimate its derivative.
+The new idea in this proof is to complete the square, see \eqref{Dderiv}.